kiali/kiali/design/KEPS/namespace-discovery/proposal.md

 The same rules for multiple revisions in a multi-cluster deployment would still apply.

-Primary-remote deployments would behave the same as single cluster where the remote cluster is scoped to the primary controlplane's discovery selectors.
+Primary-remote deployments would behave the same as single cluster where the remote cluster is scoped to the primary control plane's discovery selectors.

 TODO: external control plane